Academic Calendar 2025/26

 VA 365/ FILM 365/ JRNL 365 Documentary Video Storytelling

-Students completing the Bachelor of Regional and Community Planning may combine this with a minor such as Graphic and Digital Design, Global Development Studies, or Environmental Studies.
-Students can also work towards the Geographic Information Systems certificate or Civic Governance and Innovation certificate.
+Students completing the Bachelor of Regional and Community Planning may combine this with a minor in any other discipline, such as Graphic and Digital Design, Global Development Studies, or Environmental Studies.
+Students can also work toward an additional credential, such as the Applied Geographic Information Systems associate certificate, Workplace Education associate certificate, or Civic Governance and Innovation certificate.

 Program continuance